Bertonlome/Presentations/Visar/slides.md

 ## Research Questions

-1. How can VISAR support *cohesive discourse* and *logical completeness*?
+RQ1.
+How can VISAR support *cohesive discourse* while maintaining *logical coherence* throughout the essay?
-2. How can generated arguments be *factually grounded* and account for bias?
+RQ2.
+How can generated arguments be *more factually grounded*?
-3. **Does Gen-AI reduce writers’ creativity, initiative, or sense of control — and how can we design to preserve them?**
+RQ3. **Does Gen-AI reduce writers’ creativity, initiative, or sense of control — and how can we design to preserve them?**

 ---